-A 75% conference attendance is required.
-This will be calculated after deducting the vacation and sick leave days from the total number of conference days.
-The attendance to hemepath and hemeonc conference (on Thursdays) is optional, however is required by the residents rotating on hemepath service.
+A 90% conference attendance is required.
+This will be calculated after deducting the vacation and sick leave, and tumor board presentation days from the total number of conference days.
+A 10 minutes grace period is given for the attendance; participation after 10 minutes will be considered absent.
+At the beginning of the month, let the coordinator (Liz Monnin) know about the anticipated tumor board days.
+The attendance to microbiology ID (on Mondays), hemepath and heme-onc conference (on Thursdays) is optional, however is required by the residents rotating on microbiology and hemepath services respectively.
 Attendance is partly reflective of professionalism and is monitored by the CCC and taken into account during milestone grading.
+A reason is expected and will be demanded, if there is absence from the conferences without a rational justification.